Hacker offers to sell data of 48.5 mln users of Shanghai's COVID app

 Neither the Shanghai government, nor police nor Alibaba have commented on the police database matter.

+A screenshot of XJP's offer on Breach Forums went viral on Chinese social media on Friday, prompting several Weibo users to weigh in on this latest leak and its broader implications, as well as question what sort of action would be taken.

+"Data leaks in China are really no longer uncommon news," said one.

-(Reporting by Eduardo Baptista and the Shanghai newsroom; Writing by Brenda Goh; Editing by Robert Birsel)
+(Reporting by Eduardo Baptista and the Shanghai newsroom; Writing by Brenda Goh; Editing by Robert Birsel and Mike Harrison)

 ((brenda.goh@thomsonreuters.com; +86 (0) 21 2083 0088; Reuters Messaging: brenda.goh.thomsonreuters.com@reuters.net))